jaidensiu/thinkr/doc/M3_Requirements_and_Design.md

     - **Description**: Users can view and take a timed, multiple-choice quiz based on the documents uploaded.
     - **Primary actor(s)**: Regular and Premium Users.
     - **Main success scenario**:
-        1. User can use the quiz that was generated when they uploaded a document
+        1. User can use the quiz that was generated after they uploaded a document
     - **Failure scenario(s)**:
         1a.
 Quiz is not generated due to errors.
             1a1.
 Asks user to re-upload their document and try again.

 7. **View Suggested Study Materials From other users**
-    - **Description**: Users can choose to retrieve suggested flashcards and quizzes that other users have created based on similarity between two user's uploaded documents
+    - **Description**: Users can retrieve suggested flashcards and quizzes that other users have created based on similarity between two user's uploaded documents
     - **Primary actor(s)**: Regular and Premium Users.
     - **Main success scenario**:
-        1. User can retrieve flashcards and quizzes from other users based on document similarity
+        1. User can retrieve flashcards and quizzes from other users based on document similarity and use them
     - **Failure scenario(s)**:
         1a.
 No quizzes or flashcards are retrieved.
             1a1.
 Tells user that no quizzes or flashcards can be retrieved because we could not find any quizzes or flashcards similar to theirs.
+            1a2.
+UI tells the user to try to upload documents again later.

 ### **3.4.
 Screen Mockups**